iterative/dvc.org/content/docs/dvclive/index.md

 [dvclive](/doc/dvclive) is an open-source python library for monitoring the progress of metrics during training of machine learning models.

-dvclive is integrated seamlesly with dvc and logs produced by it can be fed to `dvc plots` command.
-Even though, one does not need dvc to visualize dvclive logs, as they are saved into easily parsable tsv format, feel free to apply custom visualization methods.
+Dvclive integrates seamlessly with [DVC](https://dvc.org/) and the logs it produces can be fed as `dvc plots`.
+However, `dvc` is not needed to work with `dvclive` logs, and since they're saved as easily parsable TSV files, you can use your preferred visualization method.

 We have created dvclive with two principles in mind: